 Joan Lapid, Sales & Marketing Director, Versent

 Lapid acknowledges the importance of business mentors, but instructs that they’ll only be valuable if you’re giving as well as receiving.
-Her advice to young female grads: “a mentor will help you, but only if you put in what you expect to get out.
+Her advice to young career girls: “a mentor will help you, but only if you put in what you expect to get out.
 A mentorship goes two ways.”

 Lapid also believes that the key to selling yourself is first understanding yourself.
 “If you want to build your personal brand, think about what you want to be known for, who you need to influence and how you will reach that audience.
 Always be purposeful about the content you share.
 I believe that being authentic and collaborating wherever you can are critical to building a strong personal brand.”

-Lapid’s three key pieces of advice for female grads:
+Lapid’s three key pieces of advice for women in tech:

 - “Don’t be afraid to ask questions.
 Actually, just don’t be afraid!
 Asking questions shows tenacity, not a lack of knowledge.”